Couples Therapy

 How often will we meet?

-I like to start couples therapy with weekly sessions for at least 3-4 weeks so I can fully understand the history of your relationship and the challenges you are facing.
-After that, we can discuss the frequency of couples therapy sessions, and we can always change it as you reach goals or set new ones.
+I like to start with weekly sessions for at least 3-4 weeks so I can fully understand the history of your relationship and the challenges you are facing.
+After that, we can discuss the frequency of sessions, and we can always change it as you reach goals or set new ones.

 Will we meet virtually or in-person?

-I meet with many couples virtually, and I’ve found no difference in the effectiveness of meeting online.
-For many couples, it’s easier to meet virtually because they will not be in the same place simultaneously.
+I meet with many clients virtually, and I’ve found no difference in the effectiveness of meeting online.
+For many, it’s easier to meet virtually because they will not be in the same place simultaneously.
 When we are scheduled.
-I provide more information about online therapy in my blog post: Virtual Therapy Effectiveness.
+I provide more information about online treatment in my blog post: Virtual Therapy Effectiveness.

 How will we know that couples therapy is working?